emotiq/ceramic/README.md

 you can distribute, so your users can install it and run the app and server in a dedicated desktop window like any other app.

+NOTE: This version was forked and modified by Shannon Spires to have fewer dependencies.
+Some of the dependent libraries were modified as well; when in doubt, use the ones here rather than the ones on Borretti's area or on quicklisp.

 See the [documentation](http://ceramic.github.io/docs/introduction.html).

 ## License